-Check out the Controller Issues on Steam after the September update
+Check out the Controller Issues on Steam after the Free To Play update

 Are you having issues with buttons not working properly or controllers not being detected in-game?
 This can happen (mainly to PlayStation 4 controllers) if you have enabled PlayStation 4 Configuration Support on Steam.